ksmit799/panda3d-noesis/README.md

 to `NoesisGUI`

 Currently, the NoesisApp dependency will also need to be compiled.
-You can do so by navigating to `libs/NoesisGUI/Src/NoesisApp/Projects/<your platform>` and compiling.
+You can do so by navigating to `libs/NoesisGUI/Build/` and compiling for your target platform.

 You will also need to set the `NS_LICENSE_NAME` and `NS_LICENSE_KEY` CMake variables before compling for Panda3D (with your license